Mark Foley: Post-congressional life

 After leaving Congress, Foley entered the real estate business in Palm Beach, Florida.
 He also came out publicly and was in a relationship with Palm Beach dermatologist Layne Nisenbaum until Nisenbaum's death in 2012.
-On September 22, 2009, Foley debuted as host in his own radio show, "Foley on Politics," on Seaview AM 960 in North Palm Beach, Florida.
+On September 22, 2009, Foley debuted as host of his own radio show, "Foley on Politics", on Seaview AM 960 in North Palm Beach, Florida.

 After several years removed from the public eye, Foley resurfaced as a supporter of Donald Trump during the 2016 presidential election, appearing behind him in a crowd at one of his rallies.

 Electoral history

 1According to Florida law, the names of those with no opposition are not printed on the ballot and no totals need be submitted.

 2Write-in and minor candidate notes: In 2000, write-ins received 9 votes.

 3Mark Foley's name was the one on the ballot, however, as noted above.